Riverside Park (Manhattan): Planning

 The 191 acre of land in the original park between 72nd and 125th Streets were once inhabited by the Lenape people, but by the 18th century, European settlers used it for farming.
 Over the years, several villas were also constructed along the river.
 The area's two largest settlements were the villages of Bloomingdale and Manhattanville.
 In 1846, the Hudson River Railroad (later the West Side Line and Hudson Line) was built along the waterfront, connecting New York City to Albany.

 By the 1850s, New York City was growing quickly.
-The construction of Central Park nearby in the 1860s spurred construction in the Upper East Side of Manhattan.
-Similar development in the Upper West Side was slower to come: by 1865, only West 76th and 86th Streets had been completed and opened.
+The construction of Central Park nearby in the 1860s spurred construction on the Upper East Side of Manhattan.
+Similar development on the Upper West Side was slower: by 1865, only West 76th and 86th Streets had been completed and opened.
 By an act of the New York State Legislature passed that year, the Central Park commissioners had the responsibility of executing the Commissioners' Plan of 1811, the Manhattan street grid, within Upper Manhattan.

 In 1865, Central Park commissioner William R. Martin put forth the first proposal for a riverside park along the Hudson River.
-An act providing for such was presented to the Legislature by commissioner Andrew Haswell Green in 1866 and approved the same year.
+An act providing for such was presented to the Legislature by commissioner Andrew Haswell Green in 1866 and approved the next year.
 In his argument for a riverside park, Green wrote that the only location on the Hudson River waterfront reserved for park space was the Battery at the southern tip of Manhattan island.
 The first segment of Riverside Park was acquired in 1872 by condemning lots for a cost of $7.25 million, or over 80000 $/acre for each of the 119 acre in the original park.
 The park also included the construction of Riverside Avenue, a boulevard lined with trees and overlooking the future park and the waterfront.
 The avenue was initially laid out in 1868 and was 100 ft wide for its entire length.
-The plans for Riverside Park and Avenue brought the attention of William M. Tweed, who bought several lots adjacent to the park in anticipation of its construction.
+The plans for Riverside Park and Avenue came to the attention of William M. Tweed, who bought several lots adjacent to the park in anticipation of its construction.